Forum Co-Chairs

 • This approach now encompasses 1) EHRs 2) ECG 3) Echocardiography 4) Cardiac CT imaging

-• The strategic goal, which will be evaluated in study analyses, is to learn the signatures of ATTR-CM across all possible opportunistic encounters of patients with health-systems
+• The strategic goal, which will be evaluated in study analyses, is to learn the signatures of ATTR-CM across all possible opportunistic encounters of patients within health-systems

 • Feasibility of this study approach has been validated and published in NEJM AI, which lays the groundwork for this multimodal integration

-• Data pre-processing, across all modalities in the integration, is expected to continue through Q2 2026; modeling and external validation activities planned to begin in Q3 2026
+• Data pre-processing, across all modalities in the integration, is expected to continue throughout 2026; modeling and external validation activities planned to begin in ~Q3 2026

 • ATTR-associated publications to-date: